 Materials for an Alphabet Sensory Bottle

-I didn’t this time, but I really wish I’d used a 16.9 fl. oz.
+I didn’t this time, but I really wish I’d used a 27 fl. oz.
 VOSS plastic water bottle.
 I write about where I find VOSS water bottles and what good substitute bottles are over on my post about How to Make a Perfect Sensory Bottle.
-But the quick answer is that now Amazon is about the best place to buy a VOSS water bottle because it’s hard to find them at stores, or the glass ones are available and the plastic ones aren’t.
-I just trust Amazon now.

 How to Make An Alphabet Discovery Bottle

-Initially, your bottle will look “streaky” as the corn syrup settles.
+- Next, add 24 oz clear corn syrup to the bottle.
+Add a very slight amount of hot water (1-2 ounces) and shake.
+The sensory bottle will look streaky at first and then the liquid will all blend together.
 It can take a few hours to fully blend.
 I personally like the streaky swirls in the meantime!

 Sensory bottles can be hit or miss for some children.
 I found that this particular letter sensory bottle was a huge hit in my class.
 Plus, my class is used to me making sensory bottles, so they absolutely adore them.

 While I used these specific alphabet lacing beads, any plastic alphabet bead would be a good substitute.
-Other ways that we use the lacing beads are with alphabet games.
+Other ways that we use these lacing beads are with alphabet games.

 I love the blend of literacy and science with sensory bottles because it is a great way to get children interested in the alphabet in a true hands-on activity.